Alignment complete relational Hoare logics for some and all: Automaton normal form reduction and KAT

 In a \dt{relational model}~\cite{Kozen1996}, $\kK$ is some set of relations on some set $\Sigma$, with $\kzero$ the empty relation, $\kone$ the identity relation on $\Sigma$, $+$ union of relations, $\kdot$ relational composition, and $*$ reflexive-transitive closure.
 Moreover $\kB$ is a set of \dt{coreflexives}, i.e., subsets of the identity relation $\kone$, and $\kneg$ is complement with respect to $\kone$.
-The set $\kK$ needs to be closed under these operations but need not be the full set of relations on $\Sigma$; likewise, $\kB$ need not be all coreflexive relations.
 In a relational model, $\leq$ is set inclusion.
-The \dt{relational model for GCL}, denoted $\relKAT$, is the relational model comprising all relations on $\Sigma$ where $\Sigma$ is the set of variable stores.
+The \dt{relational model for GCL}, denoted \graybox{$\relKAT$}, is the relational model comprising all relations on $\Sigma$ where $\Sigma$ is the set of variable stores.\footnote{KAT is complete for relational models and there are other completeness results for KAT~\cite{Kozen1996}.
+We make no use of those results.
+All we need about KAT is that it is sufficient for our \autoref{thm:normEquiv}.
+That result is like \cite{Kozen97} which uses KAT to prove that every command is simulated by one with a single loop. }